nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-rados-grace.rst

 OPTIONS
 ===================================================================
+**--ns**

+Set the RADOS namespace to use within the pool (default is NULL)

+**--oid**

+Set the object id of the grace database RADOS object (default is "grace")

 **--pool**

-Set the RADOS poolid in which the grace database object resides
+Set the RADOS poolid in which the grace database object resides (default is "nfs-ganesha")

-**--oid**

-Set the object id of the grace database RADOS object

 COMMANDS
 ===================================================================